yicenl2/wrf-partmc-tutorial/docs/installation.md

 git submodule update --init partmc
 ```

-✨ TIP: if you have access to MOSAIC, you may check it out by:
+✨ if you have access to MOSAIC, you may check it out by:
 ```shell
 git submodule update --init mosaic
 ```